arian1123/TwitterEmotionIntensity/Final System/README.md

 **feature_extraction.py:** this script contains the methods to extract all the features of preprocessed training tweets.

 **lexicons.py:** this script contains the methods to extract affect lexicon features for a single preprocessed tweet.
+Note besides tweetToEmoji method, the other parts of this script come from https://github.com/amanjaiman/DNNTwitterEmoInt

 **main.py:** this is the main script that integrate and run all the stages, and methods.